SuperIzya/how-to-fp/README.md

 ##### Type Class

 Type class defines algebra (set of operations) for particular data type.
 Type class interface defines some operations available on some data type.
-Usually it is **Higher-Kinded Type** (which only means that the `trait` has type-parameter: `trait Monoid[M]`) so that instance of the type class defines operations for one specific data type.
+Usually it is **Higher-Kinded Type** (which only means that the `trait` has type-parameter: `Monoid[M]`) so that instance of the type class defines operations for one specific data type.

 In most cases data type is just a way to pass some meaningful data, while type class holds all the know-how of how to handle this type.